cmadsen/vldocking/README.md

 ### Maven

-Just add this to your @pom.xml@ file:
+Just add this to your `pom.xml` file:

 The dependencies: